Oum

 Fabuleux.
 Oum est unique sur scène.
 Son énergie positive déborde et nous emporte dans son monde de poésie, d amour et de " zenitude".
 Je suis ultra fan de son monde musical.
 Elle chante sur scène, aussi pure, que sur ses enregistrements.

-Paris, France@FGO-Barbara
+Paris, France@

 Patrick